Universal Upper Bound on Ergotropy and No-Go Theorem by the Eigenstate Thermalization Hypothesis

-Exploring efficient measurement processes for extracting information within the system presents an interesting direction for future research.
-This study potentially leads to a generalization of informational thermodynamics in many-body physics.
-As mentioned above, our derivation of the second law is limited to the short-time regime.
-Whether this can be extended to the long-time regime is an interesting issue.
-Under appropriate additional assumptions, Corollary~\ref{MITE_means_passive} is expected to hold in the long-time regime because the system relax to local equilibrium in a very short time~\cite{reimannTypicalFastThermalization2016} and hydrodynamics is applicable when the initial state is in local equilibrium~\cite{hayataRelativisticHydrodynamicsQuantum2015}.
-Such behavior of many-body systems in the short-time regime is also experimentally accessible.~\cite{leObservationHydrodynamizationLocal2023}.
-While we consider the ETH for subsystems, the connection to the more general form of the ETH, such as one characterized by few-body observables~\cite{moriThermalizationPrethermalizationIsolated2018}, remains elusive.
-Clarifying the relationship between the observables we measure and the class of operations that satisfy the second law is not only of fundamental importance but also of practical significance, as it may lead to the resolution of the problem of how to extract work from quantum many-body systems with high efficiency \emph{beyond} the limitations of macroscopic thermodynamics.
+While we consider the ETH for subsystems, the connection to a more general form of the ETH, such as one characterized by few-body observables~\cite{moriThermalizationPrethermalizationIsolated2018}, remains elusive.
+Clarifying the relationship between the observables we measure and the class of operations that satisfy the second law is not only of fundamental importance but also of practical significance, as it may lead to the resolution of the problem of how to extract work from quantum many-body systems with high efficiency \textit{beyond} the limitations of macroscopic thermodynamics.

-\paragraph{Acknowledgement} A.H. is grateful to Koki Shiraishi for the helpful discussions on the entangling power.
+\paragraph{Acknowledgement} We are very grateful to Koki Shiraishi for the helpful discussions on the entangling power.
+We also thank Masaya Nakagawa and Shoki Sugimoto for their valuable comments on our draft.
 This work was supported by KAKENHI Grant No. JP22H01152 from the Japan Society for the Promotion of Science and the CREST program ``Quantum Frontiers" (Grant No. JPMJCR23I1) from the Japan Science and Technology Agency.
-A.H. is supported by Forefront Physics and Mathematics Program to Drive Transformation (FoPM), a World-leading Innovative Graduate Study (WINGS) Program, the University of Tokyo.
+A.H. is supported by Forefront Physics and Mathematics Program to Drive Transformation (FoPM), a World-Leading Innovative Graduate Study (WINGS) Program, the University of Tokyo.

 \makeatletter \c@secnumdepth=4 \makeatother

 {S\arabic{equation}} {S\arabic{figure}} [1]{[S#1]} [1]{S#1}

 {S\arabic{page}}